 The answer is yes.
 Even if your partner has been assessed to pay child support by the Child Support Agency, you are entitled to make your own arrangements.
-In such circumstances the Child Support Agency may not be able to assist you to recover amounts of unpaid pursuant to your agreement.
+In such circumstances the CSA may not be able to assist you to recover amounts of unpaid pursuant to your agreement.

 What is a child support agreement?

-It is an agreement between the parties in relation to the payment of child support for a child / children of a relationship by one party to the other as an alternative to a formula assessment of child support.
+It is an agreement between the parties in relation to the payment of child support for a child / children of a relationship by one party to the other as an alternative to a formula assessment.
 The agreement is required to meet the criteria of the Child Support (Assessment) Act 1989.
 There are two types of child support agreements recognised under the Act, binding and limited agreements.

 There are differences in relation to the length of and ability to terminate the different types of agreements.